‘The Young And The Restless’ Spoilers: Fireworks For Nick And Chelsea

 “It’s been a long time coming, but after they’ve dealt with this first round of Adam, I think Chelsea feels comfortable enough to take that initial first step.
 Wherever it goes from there, who knows?
 There’s always a lot of questions where these two are involved,” Morrow said.

-Of course, Adam made a vow to destroy Victor (Eric Braeden) and the rest of the Newman family, so this moment likely will not lead to happily ever after for Nick and Chelsea, but at least for a brief moment, they seem content.
+Of course, Adam made a vow to destroy Victor (Eric Braeden) and the rest of the Newman family, so this moment will likely not lead to a happily ever after for Nick and Chelsea, but at least for a brief moment, they seem content.